Fractional AC Josephson effect in a topological insulator proximitized by a self-formed superconductor: Abstract

 \section{Abstract}

 A lateral Josephson junction in which the surface of a 3D topological insulator serves as the weak link should support topologically protected excitations related to Majorana fermions.
 The resulting $4\pi$-periodic current-phase relationship could be detected under high-frequency excitation by the suppression of odd Shapiro steps.
 Here, we demonstrate such devices through the self-formation of a Pd-Te superconducting layer from a telluride topological insulator, and observe suppressed first and third Shapiro steps.
-Yet many of our devices, including ones where the Pd-Te layer is bolstered by an additional Al layer, show no suppression of Shapiro steps.
-Though we rule out the known trivial causes of suppressed Shapiro steps in our devices, our results serve as a warning that the non-equilibrium physics of these systems must be better understood before confidently claiming the observation of Majorana states.
+Other devices, including those where the Pd-Te layer is bolstered by an additional Al layer, show no suppression of Shapiro steps, a difference supported by simulations.
+Though we rule out the known trivial causes of suppressed Shapiro steps in our devices, we nevertheless argue that corroborating measurements and disorder-aware theoretical descriptions of these systems are needed before confidently claiming the observation of Majorana states.

-The surface of a three-dimensional topological insulator (TI) hosts a non-degenerate band of massless Dirac fermions~\cite{fu2007}.
+The surface of a three-dimensional topological insulator (3D TI) hosts a non-degenerate band of massless Dirac fermions~\cite{fu2007}.
 Proximity to an $s$-wave superconductor (S) is predicted to mediate $p+ip$ pairing in the topological surface state, a consequence of the spin texture of the Dirac band.
 A Josephson junction with a TI weak link should support topologically protected gapless Andreev bound states (ABSs) known as Majorana bound states (MBSs)~\cite{fu2008}.
 MBSs impart a $4\pi$-periodic component to the junction's current-phase relationship, which coexists with the $2\pi$-periodic component from the spectrum of conventional ABSs at higher energies.
-In principle, 4$\pi$ periodicity can be detected via the fractional AC Josephson effect: junction current oscillates at half the normal Josephson frequency for a given voltage, or equivalently DC junction voltage is twice at large for a given frequency of AC current.
+In principle, 4$\pi$ periodicity can be detected via the fractional AC Josephson effect: junction current oscillates at half the normal Josephson frequency for a given voltage, or equivalently DC junction voltage is twice as large for a given frequency of AC current.
 Thus under radio frequency (RF) irradiation Shapiro steps $V=nhf/2e$ with odd $n$ should be absent.

 Claims for the observation of the fractional AC Josephson effect have been made in a variety of topological systems, including nanowires with spin-orbit coupling~\cite{rokhinson2012,laroche2019}, strained 3D HgTe~\cite{wiedenmann2016}, 2D HgTe~\cite{bocquillon2017, deacon2017}, Dirac semimetals~\cite{li2018}, \ce{Bi_2Se_3}~\cite{lecalvez2019}, and \ce{(BiSb)_2Te_3}~\cite{schuffelgen2019,rosenbach2021}.
 Among these works, only in 2D HgTe has suppression of odd Shapiro steps beyond the first been observed~\cite{bocquillon2017}.
 Suppression of the first Shapiro step, however, can result from trivial effects in Josephson junctions, including Joule overheating~\cite{lecalvez2019} and underdamping~\cite{park2021}.
 Therefore the suppression of higher odd Shapiro steps is a crucial step in eliminating the ambiguity surrounding claims of $4\pi$ periodicity.
 Landau-Zener transitions suppress the expression of the first and higher odd Shapiro steps, but only in devices with near-unity interface transparency between superconductor and weak link~\cite{shabani2021}, offering a clear-cut way to rule out this mechanism.